Sex abuse lawsuit dropped against TV executive Garth Ancier

-LOS ANGELES The man who accused television executive Garth Ancier of sexual abuse when he was an aspiring teen actor has withdrawn a high-profile lawsuit against Ancier.
+LOS ANGELES, June 26 The man who accused television executive Garth Ancier of sexual abuse when he was an aspiring teen actor has withdrawn a high-profile lawsuit against Ancier.

 Michael Egan, 31, on Wednesday in a Hawaii court filed a voluntary dismissal of the civil lawsuit, which was brought in April.